Danko-Lab/Rgtsvm/README.md

 > `svm`: a function to train a support vector machine by the C-classfication method and epsilon regression on GPU

-> `predict`: a function to predict values based upon a model trained by `svm` in package Rgtsvm.
+> `predict`: a function to predict values based upon a model trained by `svm` in package Rgtsvm

-> `tune`: a function to tune hyperparameters of statistical methods using a grid search over supplied parameter ranges.
+> `tune`: a function to tune hyperparameters of statistical methods using a grid search over supplied parameter ranges

 > `plot.tune`: visualizes the results of parameter tuning